 Compressed (known as ‘thick’) asbestos cement board commonly used as outdoor walkway material, such as on verandah decks and steps, it can also be found in bathrooms, toilet and shower cubicles and even used to manufacture outside seats and line horse stables.
 It is very hard, strong and heavy – it is normally about 2cm thick.

 Asbestos cement corrugated material was used as roofing and cladding on industrial and commercial type buildings, and domestically on houses, garages, cubby houses, tool sheds, chook houses and as fencing.
 Its most common forms were ‘super 6’ corrugated roofing (this is easily recognizable as it has very deep ridges or corrugations), low profile roofing (in shape it looks very similar to everyday corrugated Colorbond or galvanized metal roofing), and ‘flat profile corrugated wall cladding.
-It should be noted there is now an asbestos free version of corrugated cement sheeting sold for use as fencing panels by James Hardie.
-This product is only available in Western Australia and was only produced after James Hardie Industries stopped producing ‘Super 6’ in 1985 – if a fence was built prior to 1990 using a cement sheet product consider it to contain asbestos unless proven otherwise by sampling and testing.
+It should be noted there was an asbestos free version of corrugated cement sheeting sold for use as fencing panels by James Hardie.
+This product was only available in Western Australia and was only produced after James Hardie Industries stopped producing ‘Super 6’ in 1985 – if a fence was built prior to 1990 using a cement sheet product consider it to contain asbestos unless proven otherwise by sampling and testing.

 Asbestos cement; guttering and downpipes; roof ridge; fascia; wall capping and cover stripping.